Change furnace filter and save up to $60 a Year

 Ever wish you could save loads of money and reorganize your garden after seeing how the mature plants look?
 Here’s a clever way to do it.

 You’ll need a bunch of landscape pots of the same size, so they’ll nest in each other.
 Put your plants in doubled landscape pots, and then bury them at ground level.
 Whenever you want a change, lift out the top pot and put in a different one.
-This is also really slick for bringing plants indoors over the winter.
 This method is great for quickly changing out seasonal plants, and allows for easy experimentation with colour and placement of plants and flowers.
+It’s also really slick for bringing plants indoors over the winter.

 Here are more genius gardening hacks that will make your life easier.